amphitheatre-app/docs/content/cli/context.md

 weight = 1
 +++

-A context is a group of cluster access parameters.
-Each context contains a Kubernetes cluster, a user, and a namespace.
-The current context is the default cluster/namespace for any Amphitheatre CLI command.
+A context is a set of cluster access parameters.
+Each context contains its name and server address and access credentials, etc. The current context is the default value for any Amphitheatre CLI command.

 ## Available Commands
 - [show](#amp-context-show)     Print the current context